aorumbayev/algokit-core/crates/algod_client/README.md

 - `Box` - Box name and its content.
 - `BoxDescriptor` - Box descriptor describes a Box.
 - `BoxReference` - References a box of an application.
-- `KvDelta` - A single Delta containing the key, the previous value and the current value for a single round.
 - `Version` - algod version information.
 - `DebugSettingsProf` - algod mutex and blocking profiling state.
 - `BuildVersion` - No description